sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 First, we're asked to choose a name and, optionally, a description for our passwords database.
 I just called mine "My Passwords".

 Next, we're asked about some encryption settings.
 I highly recommend leaving the defaults settings as they are.
 Do **not** choose a decryption time under 1.0 seconds.
+I don't recommend even going into "Advanced Settings" (at this point).

 ![Encryption settings](/img/keepassxc/encryption-settings.png)